Wondering How To Grow Tomatoes In Containers?

 If you’re interested in an aquaponics system for watering, check out “DIY Aquaponics: 5 Quick & Easy Systems” or alternatively, if your not quite sure on whether aquaponics or hydroponics is the better system for you, find out more helpful tips here!

-Place your tomato plant in the middle of the container and continue to fill with soil up to the little fuzzy hairs on the stem.
+Place your tomato plant in the middle of the container and continue to fill with the potting mix up to the little fuzzy hairs on the stem.
 Make sure to pack the soil down as you go so the plant can’t move around.

-As your plant grows, keep filling the pot with soil, leaving 1 inch of space from the top.
+As your plant grows, keep filling the pot with the mix, leaving 1 inch of space from the top.

 Prune the leaves around the stem and fill with soil, packing again like before.
 This will help the roots grow stronger.